What Are Water Soluble Oil Paints?

-Can I mix water-soluble oils with other paints?
+Can I mix water soluble oil paints with other paints?

-You can mix water-soluble oils with traditional oils.
+You can mix water soluble oil paints with traditional oils.
 If you do that though, you will lose some of the ability to mix the paint with water.
 Some people suggest a small amount of oil (below 25%) is a good range if you want to retain some water solubility.
 An oil-based solvent such as linseed oil will probably give you a better result.

-You can use also use some acrylic paints to mix with your water-soluble oils.
-Check with the acrylic paint manufacturer to ensure that it is in fact mixable with water soluble oils.
+You can use also use some acrylic paints to mix with your water soluble oil paints.
+Check with the acrylic paint manufacturer to ensure that it is in fact mixable with water soluble oil paints.
 It is not possible to use just any acrylic with this type of paint, so be sure to research the brands you intend to use.
 With acrylics, 25% or below is also a recommended amount for the mix.